 Previously, we looked through all the Old Testament for

 hell, and all associated concepts.
 Now, we will dig through the New Testament and do the same.
-If you want to follow along with the slides, hit next once, and then click on the blue bible on the right, as that will be our starting point.
+If you want to follow along with the slides, hit next once, and then click on the blue Bible on the right, as that will be our starting point.

-At the end of our OT analysis, we could summarize and define our understanding of hell as: "A lowly place for the dead, particularly the wicked, for everlasting shame."
+At the end of our OT analysis, we could summarize and define our understanding of hell as: "A low place for the dead, particularly the wicked, for everlasting shame."
 There were concepts of destruction and even fire associated, but they were not concrete enough as the rest of the items in our definition, so we'll just keep them aside for now.
 Now, the NT translates

 hell from three different words, versus the OT's one.